na-na-hi/renget/archive/6wfys.md

 ###Notes on Gear Distribution

 Many gear mods, especially large-scale ones, change NPC records or leveled lists to add their armors.
 This is well and good until you have two mods changing the same NPC or leveled list and then it is not good.
 As of now, there is a solid library of mods using SPID to distribute old mods that had horrible compatibility and I cannot recommend them enough.
 The main series I would go for is RMB SPIDified: the author currently supports every armor mod I have in this guide and many more.
 There are others for old mods like Apachii Divine Elegance, if asset rips are your thing, and many more.
-Note that if guards are appearing naked you may want to roll back to SPID 6.4.0 for the time being, this is a known bug.
+Note that if guards etc are appearing naked you may want to roll back to SPID 6.4.0 for the time being, this is a known bug.

 ###Honorable Mentions: